& many more

 Data security risks of cell phones

-Monitor device reports and USB file transfer logs for suspicious behavior
+- Monitor device reports and removable media file transfer logs for suspicious behavior